xquery/rxq/README.md

 To start basically you need these files in your project.

-*rxq-rewriter.xqy
-*lib/rxq.xqy
+* rxq-rewriter.xqy - simple rewriter and entry point for defining which modules you want to import
+* lib/rxq.xqy - the RXQ library

-Then you will need to edit rxq-rewriter.xqy, importing the library modules containing your RESTXQ annotations.
+Then you will need setup a MarkLogic appserver (follow example site instructions), edit rxq-rewriter.xqy, importing the library modules containing your RESTXQ annotations.

-The next step is to setup your MarkLogic appserver, supplying the correct details for url and error rewriter.

 All the following code examples are included in the example application.